uswds/uswds-site/_components/accordion/accordion.md

 ---
-permalink: /components/accordion/
-redirect_from:
-  - /accordions/
-  - /components/accordions/
 category: Components
-title: Accordion
-lead: An accordion is a list of headers that hide or reveal additional content when selected.
 component:
   name: accordion
   status: ready
   package: usa-accordion
   dependencies:
-variants:
+lead: An accordion is a list of headers that hide or reveal additional content when selected.
+permalink: /components/accordion/
+redirect_from:
+  - /accordions/
-  - variant: "`.usa-accordion--bordered`"
+  - /components/accordions/
-    description: Display a border around accordion content
 subnav:
 - text: Preview
   href: '#accordion-preview'